ahm3dhany/IDS-Evasion/README.md

 ![snort_detect_zeroAccess](screenshots/False-Positives/snort_detect_zeroAccess.png)

-### Combining these three packets together:
+### Combining these three packets together in one script:

-Write this script to execute send the packets our script:
+I wrote this script as an example of how to automate this attack:

 ```python
 #!/usr/bin/env python